Trustfall: Background

-After the publication of her eighth studio album Hurts 2B Human in 2019, Pink collaborated on "One Too Many" with Keith Urban and "Anywhere Away from Here" with Rag'n'Bone Man.
+After the publication of her eighth studio album Hurts 2B Human in 2019, Pink collaborated on "One Too Many" (2020) with Keith Urban and "Anywhere Away from Here" (2021) with Rag'n'Bone Man.
 On May 21, 2021, the singer released All I Know So Far, a documentary chronicling Pink on her record-breaking Beautiful Trauma World Tour.
 The project was promoted by two new original songs "Cover Me in Sunshine" and "All I Know So Far", as well as a live album.
 During a 2021 interview, promoting the documentary, Pink was questioned about her next studio album.
-When asked about the tone of the album, she replied saying she was not sure as it was in the "early days" but that it would be "very honest".
+When asked about the tone of the album, she replied saying she was not sure as it was in the "early days" but that it would be "very honest."

 On July 14, 2022, Pink surprise released her first single since 2021, "Irrelevant", as a protest song in response to her outrage with the overrule of Roe v.
 Wade by the U.S. Supreme Court.
 From May to October 2022, Pink headlined at Bottlerock Napa Valley, Ohana Festival, and Austin City Limits, while also performing a show at Yaamava Theater in Southern California.
-She also played at the second Taylor Hawkins Tribute Concert in Los Angeles and the Foo Fighter's Hanukkah Sessions.
+She also played at the second Taylor Hawkins Tribute Concert in Los Angeles and Foo Fighter's The Hanukkah Sessions.

 Composition and production

-Primarily a dance-pop album, Trustfall incorporates elements of a wide variety of sub-genres, namely pop rock, Americana, country music, and folk.
+Primarily a dance-pop album, Trustfall incorporates elements of a wide variety of other genres, namely pop rock, Americana, country music, and folk.
 Some tracks also contained military drums and the playing of solo piano and guitar stomps.
-Lyrically, Trustfall contains themes of self-motivation, self-acceptance, vulnerability, spirituality, afterlife, loss and love.
+Lyrically, Trustfall contains themes of self-motivation, self-acceptance, afterlife, loss and love.
+She stated that the album is "the best album [she] had ever made" and that it was inspired by many personal events in her life, including her experiencing a serious bout of COVID-19 together with her infant son as well as her father's death in April 2021.
+In an interview with Billboard, Pink explained the meaning of the album and the recording process:

-In an interview with Billboard, Pink explained the meaning of the album and the recording process:"The sequencing of this album was really important to me, in case someone does listen to it from start to finish.
+"The sequencing of this album was really important to me, in case someone does listen to it from start to finish.
 Because life is like this to me, it’s an emotional roller coaster and it’s a journey, and this album is that. [...]
 But that’s not life.
 Life is messy and beautiful and messy again. [...]
 It was three years in the making.
 "Lost Cause" and "Never Gonna Not Dance Again" were the two album-starters.
 And "Never Gonna Not Dance Again" was my reaction to adrenal fatigue, cortisol, stress.
 It was like, "If the world’s ending and we’re sliding sideways off our axis, I’m gonna get my roller skates.
 Let’s take a cocktail class online!
 What are we doing?"
 So those songs on the record were a reaction to, "I can’t care all the time.
 I also need to feel joy, and let that s–t run off my back."